Definition of radon

-: a heavy radioactive gaseous element of the group of inert gases formed by disintegration of radium and used similarly to radium in medicine—symbol Rn; called also radium emanation; see element table
+: a heavy radioactive gaseous element formed by the decay of radium — see element table

 High levels of radon were found in some Centennial School District buildings, the district said this week.

 Custom kitchen cabinetry with crown molding is also included along with a USB charging outlet in the kitchen, soft-close drawers and a passive radon ventilation system in every home.